 The techies here will speculate at the connection between database issues and the fact they emailed their whole customer base a password reset ‘by mistake’.
 Some users claimed they did indeed change their password!
-The fact still remains, despite the circus act – their data was exposed and they haven’t notified their customers.
-The AA UK has refused to comment on the data leak and seem more inclined with pushing the fact they made a minor mishap with the email system.
+The fact remains, despite the circus act – their data was exposed and they haven’t notified their customers.
+The AA UK has refused to comment on the data leak and seems more inclined with pushing the fact they made a minor mishap with the email system.

-We see this kind of tactic time and time again, i’ve written about it before and it’s important to let companies know that their customers have the right to discover what data was exposed and how they might be at risk – companies hide this in the attempt at glossing over negatives for a whole range of reasons and whilst this may protect them, it does nothing for their customers!
+We see this kind of tactic time and time again, I’ve written about it before and it’s important to let companies know that their customers have the right to discover what data was exposed and how they might be at risk – companies hide this in the attempt at glossing over negatives for a whole range of reasons and whilst this may protect them, it does nothing for their customers!
 To quote the blog written last year:

-Your data breach is going to negatively effect your brand and subsequently your shareholders if you mismanage it.
+Your data breach is going to negatively affect your brand and subsequently your shareholders if you mismanage it.
 You could try to bury the whole event and pretend it didn’t happen – this could work!
 But in modern times there are just so many ways in which it would come out.
-The odds of hiding a data breach are worse each year and if the media get hold of this and it’s evident to the ever growing tech-savvy public that you acted in this shady manner – simply watch your share price fall because you deserve it.
+The odds of hiding a data breach are worse each year and if the media get hold of this and it’s evident to the ever-growing tech-savvy public that you acted in this shady manner – simply watch your share price fall because you deserve it.
 You can minimise this fall by simply handling the event like professionals from the start.